Fall of the Riau Islands: Mining of the Singapore Strait

 Willem van der Zaan in camouflage during war time, date unknown.

 The Singapore Strait connects the Strait of Malacca with the South China Sea and separates the Malay Peninsula and the islands of Singapore from the Riau Islands.
 It forms the southern access route for ships to Singapore.

 In the spring of 1941, the British delivered 560 Vickers H2 and 500 A Mark XIV sea mines to the Dutch and transported them to the Riau Archipelago.
 Although Dutch territory the British were eager to reinforce these islands in order to further safeguard Singapore, which was a British colonial territory.
 The British approached the Dutch in June 1940 about the possibility of mining the archipelago.
 They were aware of Dutch mine shortages and proactively offered to provide the weapons.
 The Dutch themselves wanted to protect the Riau Islands from Japanese attacks from the sea and accepted the offer.
 After a brief stop in retrieving the mines from Singapore in early 1941, the minelayer HNLMS Willem van der Zaan of the Zeemacht Nederlands-Indië (Royal Dutch Navy) was deployed to Riau in April.
-Whilst patrolling the Riau archiapellago, she then received orders to mine the Singapore approaches and patrol the strait.
+Whilst patrolling the Riau archipelago, she then received orders to mine the Singapore approaches and patrol the strait.
 On 8 December 1941 after the war with Japan began she laid planned minefields until 19 December where she was redeployed to Surabaya.
 During her time as a Minelayer in Riau, log reports indicated that she avoided a torpedo from a Japanese submarine and had captured a Japanese officer riding a native boat.
 From these period of time approximately 1,060 naval mines have been set up by HNLMS Willem van der Zaan.

-In 1 January 1942, the Dutch shallop HNLMS Soemba, equipped as a gunboat, was stationed in the Riau archipelago for some time under Commander P. J. G. Huyer.
+On 1 January 1942, the Dutch shallop HNLMS Soemba, equipped as a gunboat, was stationed in the Riau archipelago for some time under Commander P. J. G. Huyer.
 She also laid sea mines in the Straits of Singapore.
 The gunboat was the first target when she came under attack while on patrol in the Riau Archipelago hours after the start of war.
 On 13 January 1942, HNLMS Soemba is attacked by three Japanese aircraft.
 Despite having no air cover, she drove them off and claimed one shot down without sustaining any damage.
 With the threat of damage, she was to be redirected to Lampung Bay on Sumatra.